-WELCOME TO THE ONLINE HEADQUARTERS OF THE FCIL-SIS
+WELCOME TO THE FCIL-SIS ONLINE HEADQUARTERS

-The FCIL-SIS serves as a forum for the exchange of ideas and information on foreign, comparative and international law and legal research.
+The FCIL-SIS serves as a forum for the exchange of ideas and information on foreign, comparative, and international law and legal research.
 The SIS also represents members' interests and concerns within AALL.

 CONGRATULATIONS TO ASHA O. H. MONCRIEFFE, RECIPIENT OF THE 2022 FCIL-SIS SCHAFFER GRANT FOR FOREIGN LAW LIBRARIANS!